Mobile marketing trends in 2020 and beyond

 2019 was the year time spent on mobile eclipsed all other media types, signaling a paradigm shift in the industry.
 With mobile moving from a secondary screen to the primary one, the channel has become the easiest way to reach consumers all over the world - replacing out-of-home advertising, direct mail and even email as the key touchpoint.

-That means that to talk about the year 2020 in mobile marketing is to go beyond sharing typical thoughts on trends.
-Instead, it’s to discuss huge changes in the industry and the way marketers work - whether that’s the possibilities of automation, or through closer collaboration with product teams to create contextually aware campaigns that engage and retain users.
+When we talk about mobile marketing trends in 2020 we have to change our mindset.
+Instead of sharing typical thoughts on trends, we need to discuss huge changes in the industry and the way marketers work—whether that’s the possibilities of automation, or the potential for closer collaboration with product teams to create contextually aware campaigns that engage and retain users.

-#1 Context will be king - and automation will do the heavy lifting
+#1 Context will be king - and marketing automation will do the heavy lifting

 The right ad delivered to the right person at the right time: it’s a marketing cliché that has been around for almost a decade, but it’s still something the industry is struggling to get right.
 With consumer demand for personalized content reaching an all-time high, 2020 will be the year we see new talent join the effort in the form of increased and highly intelligent marketing automation.

 Importantly, marketing automation will provide increased visibility into data and possible outcomes, allowing marketers to pinpoint (and even predict) individual drop-off points in-app.
-Automation will make it possible to create and map hundreds of churn segments based on different conditions - and rather than fight churn, marketers will begin to explore approaches that allow them to stop it before it even starts.
+Automating marketing tasks will make it possible to create and map hundreds of churn segments based on different conditions — and rather than fight churn, marketers will begin to explore approaches that allow them to stop it before it even starts.

 #2 Product and Marketing will converge to reinvent the app experience